BAlmeidaS/zettelkasten/Zettelkasten/Google - Review.md

 [[Kruskal's algorithm]] : find the [[Minimum Spanning Tree|MST]] using UnionFind [[Prim's algorithm]] : find the [[Minimum Spanning Tree|MST]] using [[Google - Review - Heap or Priority Queue|heaps]] [[leetcode - dijkstra's algorithm]] : find the shortest path in a weighted graph using [[Google - Review - Heap or Priority Queue|heaps]]
+[[leet code - Bellman-Ford Algorithm]] : finf the shortest path in a weighted graph with negative weights

 ### Topic